In this #PricingPodcast, expert Joanne Smith shares strategies to improve partnering with sales within pricing

 Have you offered this course in the past?
 If so, what was the participant’s response?

 J.S.: Yes, I have offered this course, or a similar version, a number of times.
 Typically I am offering internally to a company’s sales & pricing groups but this is the first time that I am offering it at the Spring Pricing Workshops & Conference – (#PPSMIA).
 I have always gotten outstanding feedback for this course, in fact, a few experienced sales leaders have even said it was the best course of their career.

-You can hear directly from Joanne Smith during the 28th Annual Spring Pricing Workshops and Conference in Miami, FL!
+**You can hear directly from Joanne Smith during the Summer School for Pricing Workshops event in Atlanta, GA this August 2017!

 Follow @PricingSociety across social media for